Profit Shifting of Multinational Corporations Worldwide: Results

 In addition to outlining the overall scale of the practice, Figure ~\ref{fig:breakdown_oecd} provides an overview of the origins and destinations of profit shifting.
-Using both the logarithmic model and misalignment methods, we estimate that the Cayman Islands and the Netherlands have 94--99\% and 45--65\% of their respective booked profits shifted in from other countries, while also ranking among countries most benefiting from profit shifting in absolute terms.
-The US and Japan are estimated to suffer the most from profit shifting in absolute terms according to most of the methods, while Germany and France are affected to a substantially greater degree relative to estimated profits (66--67\% for both using the logarithmic model and 45\% for Germany and 24\% for France using the misalignment method).
-Table \ref{tab:top_dest} shows the largest destinations of profit shifting.
-Table \ref{tab:winners_mis} and Figure \ref{fig:compare_log_mis} A9 in the Appendix show profit shifting at the country level for all countries (we present estimates for 192 countries in total), and we visualise the uncertainty of our results in Figure \ref{fig:ci_misalignment}.
+Using both the logarithmic model and misalignment methods, we estimate that the Cayman Islands and the Netherlands have 94--96\% and 34--47\% of their respective booked profits shifted in from other countries, while also ranking among countries most benefiting from profit shifting in absolute terms.
+The US is estimated to suffer the most from profit shifting in absolute terms according to most of the methods, while France is affected to a substantially greater degree relative to estimated profits, with an estimate ranging from 47\% (misalignment method) to 27\% (logarithmic model).
+Table \ref{tab:top_dest} and \ref{tab:top_sources} shows the largest destinations and sources of profit shifting respectively.\footnote{Perhaps surprising is the inclusion of Canada as one of the top destinations.
+This is mostly driven by Canadian MNCs shifting profits towards the headquarters.
+However, this may be explained by the relatively low ETR of 12.9\% observed in the data, and the characteristics of its tax system \citep{vantrietPotentialBenefitsTax2014,capursoBurgersDoughnutsExpatriations2016}.} Figure \ref{fig:compare_log_mis_OECD} in the Appendix shows profit shifting at the country level for all countries, 214 countries for the log and 210 for the misalignment model, and for the misalignment model we show results in Table \ref{tab:winners_mis} and we visualise the uncertainty in Figure \ref{fig:ci_misalignment}.